New releases

 The Truth

 This is not a reliable compliance strategy.
 We strongly advise against suppressing or blocking all Texas subscribers, as this approach can lead to significant revenue loss.
-The law does not prohibit sending messages to those who have provided consent; its focus is on timing and registration, not a complete messaging ban.
+The law does not prohibit sending messages to those who have provided consent; its focus is on timing and registration (which is now clarified for consent-based messaging), not a complete messaging ban.

 The Truth